db47h/grog/README.md

 ```

 Left mouse button + mouse or the arrow keys to pan the top view, mouse wheel to
 zoom-in/out and escape to quit.
-Press space to switch to a tilemap view (160x
+Press space to switch to a tilemap view with 320x
-160 tiles of 16x16 pixels).
+320 tiles of 16x16 pixels (that's 102400 tiles).

 The "ups" value in the top right corner of the screen is
 1/(average_render_time).
 This value can be misleading: you can have 60 fps and